timLoewel/zmk-keyboard-config/Readme.md

 ## Umlaut Layer (hold v or m)
 each umlaut on it's laut.
-Euro and Dollar are on the umlaut layer.
+Euro, Dollar and @ are on the umlaut layer.
 ![alt text](resources/keyboard-layout-Umlaute.png)

 ## Navigation layer (hold LH0)